 November 16, 2018

-Tom Atema Jr.’s 52 Lessons for Leaders: The First 13
+Tom Atema Jr.’s 52 Lessons for Leaders to Learn and Apply in Order to Get Better: The First 13

 This past summer I spent some time reflecting over what I have done well and why it has worked for me.
 During that time I wrote a list of what I have learned that makes me a better me.
 A better leader, a better coworker, a better husband, a better father, a better person.
 I think it’s important to be intentional about accomplishing goals, and by writing them down I am able to be intentional about sharing what has worked for me as a way to help others get better.